paulbackhouse/checkout.com/README.md

 <h2>Setup</h2>

 <p>
     Clone or download this repository to your local machine.
 Then click the file <strong>Checkout.com.sln</strong> file, this should open the solution correctly whereby you will be presented with an N-layer solution.
+    <br /><br/>
     Ensure you set the Startup project to Checkout.Web.
-Then, right click the solution icon and select BUILD.
+Restore all Nuget and npm packages, then, right click the solution icon and select BUILD.
 </p>